 A wall within a wall.

 The great wall.

 To keep us in.

 Where one single wall begins?

-Must we venture out,
+As we venture out,

 Did God punish Man with perpetual anguish because of Man’s lust for knowledge, or because of his failure when confronted with lust?
-Before I tasted the fruit of the poison apple I was in Eden’s womb, and possessed no knowledge of lust.
+Before I tasted the fruit of the forbidden apple I was in Eden’s womb, and possessed no knowledge of lust.
 It was not until well after the serpentine umbilical cord was severed that I was even aware of the apple.
 Was Eve our mother?
 Was Adam our father?
 Where was my father?
-Surely no longer in Eden.
+Surely no longer lingering in Eden.

 Yet, I long to retire to the garden – free of Human perception.
 I lust for the moment when I shall not want, and lust returns to dust, from where the lotus, and the lily, and the olive, and the rose of Sharon grow.
 Trevor and I could sit in the light and listen to Pappy tell us stories of Sir Uck Uck, and animate them with his puppets.
 Mother could sit with Father.
 The lion could lay with the lamb.

 The ennui of the long ride had become hypnotic.
 As I passed town after town of America at work, I began to wonder what I was going to do after I had arrived home.
 I would have to begin a job hunt, and I was not fond of that idea.
 Oh, I did want to work and make a living.
 The demeaning process of finding work, however, rarely allocates for the combination of creativity and production.